poonamparhar/poonamparhar.github.io/_posts/2013-07-31-troubleshooting_long_gc_pauses.markdown

 Apart from swapping, we should monitor if there is any i/o or network activity happening during the long GC pauses.
 These can be monitored using iostat and netstat tools.
 It is also helpful to see the CPU statistics with the mpstat tool to figure out if enough CPU resources were available during the GC pauses.

-3. ### Insufficient Java Heap Size
+### Insufficient Java Heap size

-If the application footprint is larger than the maximum heap space that we have specified for the JVM, it results in frequent collections.
+If the application footprint is larger than the maximum Java heap space that we have specified for the JVM, it results in frequent collections.
 Due to the insufficient heap space, the allocation requests fail and the JVM needs to invoke garbage collections in an attempt to reclaim space for the allocations.
 But since it cannot claim much space with each collection, subsequent allocation failures result in more GC invocations.

 These frequent Full GCs cause long pauses in the application run.
 For example, in the following case, the permanent generation is almost full and the allocation attempts into the permanent generation are failing, triggering the Full GCs.